This page was printed on:

 Manage your reactions

 Keep tabs on your emotions.
-It can be challenging to manage your feelings and stay on an even keel, but it will help you focus on all of the other tasks you need to handle.
+It can be hard to manage your feelings and keep them steady, but it will help you focus on all the other tasks you need to handle.
 You can show your children a positive example of how to handle tough situations.
 They can carry your example with them as they grow and develop toward greater independence.

 “I wish we had known earlier about getting our family involved in counseling.
 After the physical, the mental and emotional aspects of transplantation need just as much attention.” — Tim Harrod, heart recipient parent of twins